zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 30 minutes

 Contoso has made some updates to prepare their applications, but there are some features that they have not been able to build into the API yet.
 They have requested that you assist them in setting up a proof-of-concept (POC) API solution to enable users of their application to retrieve their policy documents directly from their Azure Storage account.
-In this exercise, you will create an Azure Function to enable this functionality using serverless technologies.
+In this exercise, you create an Azure Function to enable this functionality using serverless technologies.

 ### Task 1: Add application settings to your Function App

-In this task, you will prepare your Azure Function App to work with your new Function by adding your storage account policies container URL and SAS token values to the Application Settings of your Function App, using the Azure Cloud Shell and Azure CLI.
+In this task, you prepare your Azure Function App to work with your new Function by adding your storage account policies container URL and SAS token values to the Application Settings of your Function App, using the Azure Cloud Shell and Azure CLI.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the menu at the top right of the screen.